Government grants of £7,500 available for heat pumps

 The government is promoting the installation of heat pumps in homes to replace boilers, with vouchers being offered to homeowners who wish to make...

 Laceys are active in various schemes which provide accreditations and quality marks to give our clients peace of mind and reassurance we can deliver for you.
 In order to join these schemes our solicitors have had to demonstrate considerable specialist knowledge and expert skills.

-We were recently re-awarded the Lexcel accreditation, the national Law Society’s law management quality mark, for the 13th consecutive year, which gives assurance that a practice meets high client care and business management standards.
+We are consistently awarded the Lexcel accreditation, the national Law Society’s law management quality mark, which provides clients with assurance that a practice meets high client care and business management standards.

 We also hold 5 Law Society accreditations in specialist schemes, providing a mark of expertise in specific areas of law, further demonstrating our commitment to client care.